cedricbonhomme/IP-Link/docs/documentation.rst

 Generate a serialized graph object.

-Read the pcap file given in parameter, extracts source and destination IP and create the graph onject.
+Read the pcap file given in parameter, extracts source and destination IP and create the graph object.

 Options: